 programmes and processes.
 In this context it also addresses questions such as mandate of the IPCC Working Groups, structure and scope of future reports, and timing of IPCC products.

-At its 37th Session (Batumi, Georgia, 14-18 October 2013) the Panel initiated a discussion about future work of the IPCC.
-In preparation of the Session governments were
+At its 37th Session (Batumi, Georgia, 14-18 October 2013) the Panel initiated a discussion about future work of the IPCC after the completion of the Fifth Assessment cycle.

-contribution of developing countries in the future work of the IPCC.
-The Task Group will draw on multiple sources, including input and submissions from scientists, governments,
+the participation and contribution of developing countries in the future work of the IPCC.
+The Task Group drew on multiple sources, including input and submissions from scientists, governments,

 observer organizations and other relevant stakeholders.

-The process will be completed at the 41st Session of the IPCC (first half of 2015) when, according to IPCC procedures, the Panel will have to agree on size,
+The process was completed at the 41st Session of the IPCC (Nairobi, Kenya, 24-27 February 2015) when, according to IPCC procedures, the Panel agreed on the size,